BEST TRICEPS PUSHDOWN VARIATION

 - There are several variations for the triceps pushdown exercise, and a wide range of equipment options.
 So, which is best?

-- When it comes to building bigger triceps and not just training for strength, grip matters as much as selecting the right exercises.
+- When it comes to building bigger triceps and not just training for tricep strength, grip matters as much as selecting the right triceps movements.

 - Overhand straight bar cable pushdowns cause other muscles to work simply due to the kinetic chain.

-- Reverse-grip triceps pushdowns (underhand grip) on a straight bar offer more isolation because greater contraction is possible due to shoulder and elbow position.
+- Reverse-grip triceps pushdowns (underhand grip) on a straight bar offer more isolation because greater muscle contraction is possible due to shoulder and elbow joint position.

 - Using single handles or a band improves further on the underhand grip by allowing natural rotation of the joint and providing an even greater range of motion where hands can move behind the body.